 Eating well can sometimes be a challenge!
-This is true more than ever during the first 1000 days that cover pregnancy and the first tow years of a child’s life.
+This is true more than ever during the first 1000 days that cover pregnancy and the first two years of a child’s life.
 This is a period of great change and new experiences.

-What does eating well really mean?
+What does Eating Well really mean?
 Eating well means choosing a varied and balanced diet, eating the right quantities of quality foods, and learning to listen for and respect your hunger and fullness signals.

 During the first 1000 days of a baby’s life, eating well involves several distinct stages: from maternal nutrition during pregnancy to breastfeeding once the baby is born, to the discovery of baby food and including the little one in the family dinner routine.

 Why eat well?
 Healthy eating is a nutritional lifestyle that promotes good health for the whole family and reduces the risk of obesity and chronic illnesses such as diabetes and cardiovascular disease.
 But that’s not all!